omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 - There may be opportunities to optimize marketing efforts during these high-conversion periods.

-### What Is the Relationship Between User Session Duration and Purchase Likelihood?
+### What is the relationship between user session duration and purchase likelihood?
 ![Image](https://github.com/user-attachments/assets/03f62622-c2e2-4a4c-bf00-dcb2fdb1513c)

 This bar chart examines whether longer session durations correlate with higher conversion rates.